 The doctor will also ask you to describe your discomfort or pain:

-It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and becoming more physically active.
-These are primary lines of defense against angina and other conditions, including heart attack and stroke.
+To fend off the negative effects of Angina and CAD, you can easily make changes to your daily life.
+Quitting smoking, eating healthy foods and becoming more physically active are primary lines of defense against angina and other conditions, including heart attack and stroke.

 Nitrolingual® Pumpspray is indicated for acute relief of an attack or prophylaxis of angina pectoris due to coronary artery disease.